Book a Table at the Best New Restaurants in Adelaide in 2026

 Li Beirut

-Li Beirut believes Lebanon isn’t just a place — it’s a feeling, and this month, Prospect will get a proper taste with the opening of the new Lebanese table built around flavour and fire.
+Li Beirut believes Lebanon isn’t just a place — it’s a feeling, and Prospect will get a proper taste with the opening of the new Lebanese table built around flavour and fire.
 At the centre is the charcoal-grilled chicken, marinated in traditional spices, slow-cooked over open flame, and finished with a smoky richness that transports you straight to the streets of Beirut.
 Beyond the chicken, the menu celebrates Lebanese culinary heart: fresh, vibrant salads, creamy cold mezze, sizzling hot mezze, indulgent platters, wraps, Lebanese-style burgers, and mixed grills perfect for sharing.
 Every dish is crafted with premium South Australian ingredients and designed to pair beautifully with Lebanese-inspired cocktails, fresh juices, and handpicked wines and beers.
 Warm, generous, and utterly irresistible, Chef Joumana and front-of-house Gaby and Francine strive to ensure every visit is more than a meal — it’s a celebration of culture, and a feast for the senses.

 85 Prospect Road, Prospect